Camey Spur, Texas

 Camey Spur (Camey) was a small town in southeastern Denton County, Texas, located at what is now the intersection of State Highway 121 and W Spring Creek Pkwy.
 It was established around 1852 and named after Capt.
-William McKamy.
-For a time is served as a spur on the St. Louis-San Francisco Railway.
+William McKamy, as his family donated land for the construction of the Frisco Spur, part of the St. Louis–San Francisco Railway.
 Not to be confused with Spur, Texas, a post office operated in Camey Spur from 1913 through 1925.
 According to a Dallas Morning News archive, in 1914 the community had a cotton gin that burnt down in 1925, two general stores, and a population of 30.
-During the 1930s and 40s, it had two businesses and a population of forty-seven.
+During the 1930s and 1940s, it had two businesses and a population of forty-seven.
+The city of Frisco, Texas, built Camey Spur Park near the original town in 2024.